Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 The old Blue (MySQL 5.7) was used as a rollback environment.

-This is a method to manually replicate using the switched-over Green (MySQL 8.0) as the source.
+This is a method to manually replicate using the switched Green (MySQL 8.0) as the source.

-• Stop writing to the database by putting the service into maintenance mode, etc.
+• Stop writing to the database by entering service maintenance mode, etc.

 • [Additional note] Due to a functional update, it is no longer necessary to stop writing to the database.